codeigniter4/CodeIgniter4/user_guide_src/source/concepts/structure.rst

 docs
 ----
-This directory holds the CodeIgniter documentation.
-The ``user_guide`` subfolder contains a local copy of the User Guide, and the ``api_docs`` subfolder contains a local copy of the CodeIgniter components API reference.
+This directory holds a local copy of the CodeIgniter4 User Guide.

 Modifying Directory Locations
 -----------------------------

-If you've relocated any of the main directories, you can let the application know the new location within the main ``index.php`` file.
+If you've relocated any of the main directories, you can change the configuration settings inside ``application/Config/Paths``.

-Starting around line 50, you will find three variables that hold the location to the **application**, **system**, and **writable** directories.
-These paths are relative to **index.php**.